cihlab/cihlab.github.io/index.md

 ## Positions

 We are looking for undergrad/master/Ph.D students with background of EE/CS, especially IC design, embedded, computer archiecture and alorightms.
-However, I cannot offer more than 3 Ph.Ds per year, which makes it a hard decision.
-So If you want to apply for a Ph.D position, it is desired to answer the question below:
+However, I cannot offer more than 1-2 Ph.Ds per year, which makes it a hard decision.
-"Are you willing to spend more time on tough but excitng projects, in the cost of holidays and more years?"
+As a result, since 2025, I will organize a pre-interview test instead a CV review.
+Please make sure you are OK with the precedure.